Default settings for watches in Changedetection

 • One change at a time.
 If ChatGPT keeps making error, step back, restart from to the latest stable version of your code, and ask to make minimal changes, step by step, while you validate each increment.

-• When happy with your changes, ask ChatGPT to improve its performance or clean the code.
+• When happy with your changes, ask ChatGPT to improve its performance or clean the code or keep it minimal.

-• When debugging your code with ChatGPT, provide stack traces, inputs, outputs and even complete your input with the copy of the code that seems buggy (based on the stack trace).
+• When debugging your code with ChatGPT, provide stack traces, inputs, outputs and even the copy of the code that seems buggy (based on the stack trace).

 • Be suspicious if ChatGPT changes your code way too much or introduce weird changes to dependencies.
-Review, check, investigate.
+Always review, check, investigate.

 • ChatGPT will likely be interesting to use only for writing very small and boring scripts to batch automate some tasks.
 But you are responsible for the whole, do not forget that.
 And test.
 And understand the code.
 Make it easy to understand and debug.
 If you can't explain it, rewrite.